lformella/xdcc-grabscher/README.md

 XG, called __X__dcc __G__rabscher, is a XDCC download manager.
 Grabscher is the german word for grabber :-)

 ## What makes it special?
 (I am already using and happy with xWeasel.)
-XG is just a command line app which connects to one or multiple IRC networks and handles the whole communication.
-The IRC servers, channels, bots and packets are presented with a nice and stylish web frontend.
-There you can search and download packets of course.
+XG is just a command line app which connects to one or multiple IRC networks and handles the whole network communication.
+The IRC servers, channels, bots and packets are presented within a nice and stylish web frontend.
+There you can search and download packets.

 You can run XG on every machine that supports c# / mono - even root servers without x(org), or an old weak pc running linux without a monitor - and control your downloads with your browser from everywhere.
-You don't have to keep your normal PC running, but just a small download box which handles all the IRC stuff.
+You don't have to keep a big PC running, but just a small download box which handles all the IRC stuff.

 A so called killer feature is the multiple download function.
 Every good XDCC client can resume and check downloads of course, but XG is able to download the same packet / file from different bots / sources.
-It will split downloads into multiple parts, download each part from a different bot and merge them back after error free downloading.
-Because of this you can use your maximum bandwidth.
+It will split downloads into multiple parts, download each part from a different bot and merge them back after error free downloading, so you can use your maximum bandwidth.
+Because of the DCC protocol design there is no chance to implement a stable and clean error checking routine, so some downloaded files might be corrupt, even if XG assumes they are not.
+Use this feature at your own risk!
+(See the __EnableMultiDownloads__ flag in the settings chapter.

 ## How do i use it?
 If you want to change the settings, create a file named __settings.xml__ using the example.
-The settings file must be located in the folder where the binary __Server.Cmd.exe__ lives.
+If there is no __settings.xml__ file XG will create one using default values.
+The settings file must be located in your user folder:

+* Windows 7: C:\Users\Benutzername\AppData\Roaming\XG
+* Linux: /home/Benutzername/.config/XG

 Change the XML file if you want, run the program and after that point your browser to __127.0.0.1:5556__ or whatever you have just specified.
 The default password should be __xgisgreat__.

 ![Password Dialog](http://xg.bitpir.at/images/help/password_dialog.png)